-There could be situations when the NSFs selected cannot perform the policies requested by the Security Controller, due to resource constraints.
-To support the automatic control in the SDN-era, it is necessary to have a set of messages for proper negotiation between the Security Controller and the NSFs.
+There could be situations when the selected NSFs cannot perform the policies requested by the Security Controller, due to resource constraints.
+The customer and security service provider should negotiate the appropriate resource constraints before the security service begins.
+However, unexpected events somethings happen and the NSF may exhaust those negotiated resources.
+At this point, the NSF should inform the security controller that the alloted resources have been exhausted.
+To support the automatic control in the SDN-era, it is necessary to have a set of messages for proper notification (and a response to that notification) between the Security Controller and the NSFs.